wordexp, wordfree - perform word expansion like a posix-shell

 The result of expansion of special parameters ($@, $*, $#, $?, $-, $$, $!, $0) is unspecified.

 Field splitting is done using the environment variable $IFS.
-If it is not set, the field separators are space, tab and newline.
+If it is not set, the field separators are space, tab, and newline.

-The array we_wordv
+The output array

-contains the words found, followed by a NULL.
+The array we_wordv contains the words found, followed by a NULL.

-argument is a bitwise inclusive OR of the following values:
+The flag argument is a bitwise inclusive OR of the following values:

 Append the words found to the array resulting from a previous call.